 We successfully configured the port forwarding on pfSense for the HTTP traffic that was initiated from the WAN side to the LAN and it is working as expected.

-How to configure Pfsense port forwarding for HTTPS traffic?
+Enable Pfsense port forwarding for HTTPS traffic.

 Let’s go ahead and configure the HTTPS traffic using the same method.